Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Controller Parameters

 \subsection{Comparison with Adaptive Runge--Kutta Methods}

-We also compare the performance of MPRK methods with parameters presented in Table~\ref{tab:optiparas2} with some standard time integration methods.
+We also compare the performance of the methods with parameters presented in Table~\ref{tab:optiparas2} with some standard time integration methods.
 A comparison of MPRK22(1) with constant step size to built-in solvers in \MATLAB for the NPZD problem \eqref{eq:NPZD} was already done in \cite{KMpos}, where MPRK schemes were more efficient for coarser tolerances.
 In this work, we compare the MPRK schemes with adaptive time step control to the built-in solvers.
 In particular we compare the methods with the second-order, linearly implicit Rosenbrock scheme \code{ode23s} and the variable-order BDF method \code{ode15s} \cite{shampine1997matlab}.
+In both cases, we use \code{options.NonNegative = 1} in order to compare the positivity-preserving variants of the built-in solvers with our schemes.
 We compare the number of right-hand side (RHS) evaluations and the total runtime.
 For the latter we note that we use our proof of concept implementation which means that the comparison may be unfair given that these built-in functions are optimized in \MATLAB.
 The elapsed time is measured using the built-in functions \code{tic} and \code{toc} from \MATLAB.
-Furthermore, we averaged the elapsed time using five runs on a Lenovo notebook with an Intel i7-1065G7 processor and \MATLAB R2023b.
+Furthermore, we averaged the elapsed time using ten runs on a Dell Precision 7680 notebook with an 13th Gen Intel(R) Core(TM) i7-13850HX processor and \MATLAB R2025b.

 The results are depicted in Figure~\ref{Fig:WP_comp} for NPZD and Robertson problems.
 The results for the remaining test cases did not provide further insights and are thus omitted for the sake of a compact presentation.